Why Does My Dog Sleep With Me?

 3. It helps them feel safe

-4. They look for warmth
+4. They are looking for warmth and comfort

 5. Your dog doesn’t like their bed